ozone10/7zip-Dark7zip/README.md

 gridlines =             "4F5F5F"
 ```

+## 7-Zip-zstd

+7-Zip-zstd is popular 7-Zip fork which contains additional compression algorithms such as Zstandard and Brotli.
+Source code for dark mode for it is in [7z-zstd](https://github.com/ozone10/7zip-Dark7zip/tree/7z-zstd) branch.

+For more information about 7-Zip-zstd fork check [7-Zip-zstd](https://github.com/mcmilk/7-Zip-zstd).

 ## License

 Most code related to dark mode is under license MIT, or GPLv3 or later version.

 For 7-Zip check DOC folder for information on used license.
 [License.txt](DOC/License.txt)
 [readme.txt](DOC/readme.txt)